equilibr/emexpr/README.md

 Note that some delimiters are unused in the default grammar.
 Also note that **all** operators are implemented using user functions.
 The default implementation of the four basic operators `+-*/` is also done using user functions.
 They can be excluded from compilation in case custom functions for them are to be provided by the user.

-While the grammar defines many operators, using operators with no provided user function will result in a parser **error**.
+While the grammar defines many operators actually **using** an operator inside an expression with no provided user function to implement it will result in a parser **error**.

 Most importantly, EmExpr imposes **no** semantic meaning to any operator (except the default implementation mentioned above, that can be disabled) and thus *any operator* can be used to mean *any operation*, as is seen fit by the user of the library.